Lourdes School of Quezon City: School program

 Aside from its academic program, a financial assistance program is offered to academically-competent children from low-income families.

 Official seal

-The primary features of the school's seal are the three small crosses on the left and right sides of the logo, two arms in saltire position with a cloud as a background.
+The primary features of the school's seal are the three small crosses on the left and right sides of the logo, two arms (one bare and another sleeved in a brown Capuchin habit) in saltire position, a cloud on the foreground, and a prominent wooden cross (upon which the arms are nailed) in the background.